ceewaigithub/waffles/README.md

 Please ensure you have these dependencies installed on your machine before running the application.

-## Troubleshooting

-If you encounter any issues while using the application, try the following troubleshooting steps:

-1. Make sure you have all the required dependencies installed and properly configured.
-2. Check if there are any error messages in the console or logs.
-3. Restart the application and try again.
-4. If the issue persists, please open an issue on the project's GitHub repository for further assistance (or uk just msg the group).

 ## Roadmap

 We have the following plans for future development: